matthew-ranford/fresh-and-faded/README.md

 # Fresh & Faded Barbershop

 ## Initial Design In Progress
-- v2 has now been merged to main and waiting on further information to updated the application
+- v2 has now been merged to main and waiting on further information to update the application

 ## New Technologies I'm Trialing
 - Bootstrap